Analogy-LogViewer/Analogy.LogViewer.Serilog/README.md

 ![Main screen](Assets/CompactFormat.jpg)

 #### Regular Expression Parser
-Regular Expression Parser: in this mode you need to define your custom regex to match you log format in the applcation settings.
+Regular Expression Parser: in this mode you need to define your custom regex to match you log format in the application settings.

 ![Serilog Settings](Assets/SerilogRegularExpression.jpg)